JayDerderian/anima/README.md

 There are several example compositions under the "ensembles" directory.
 Each module has a description of the underlying process governing the composition's generation.

-Included compositions:
-    - bloom
-    - mixedqtet
-    - strqtet
-    - pnoduet
-    - rando

-Each of these has a description in the file about the underlying process governing how each composition is created.